 The panel stressed that diffused, comprehensive reform is vital for correcting education systems and outcomes in the Arab world.
 El Kogali contended this requires transformation of education, rather than tweaking it, arguing, “If you want to see any educational change, the public and all stakeholders need to be involved in the project.”
 A critical step to pave the way for these types of initiatives is the government loosening its grip over education systems.
 Alaoui noted Arab regimes desire systems that encourage growth and a healthy labor market yet struggle to relinquish control.

 A promising resource for improvements in education outcomes is technology.
 EdTech presents the potential to penetrate rural areas and poorer segments of society that experience the brunt of education systems.
 Technology can also connect Arab education systems to the global sphere, improving standards across the region.
 El Kogali expressed approval that technology can increase the accuracy of results and reporting from education systems – if teachers are properly trained to use it.
 Alaoui was somewhat more circumspect, however, cautioning that the rush to EdTech could resemble the past trend toward privatization in order to “fill the gap” left by government, and ultimately worsened inequality.

-Associate Professor, Mark O. Hatfield School of Government and Director, Middle East Studies Center, Portland State University
+Associate Professor of Political Science, Mark O. Hatfield School of Government, Portland State University & Director, Middle East Studies Center (MESC), Portland State University